Enabling better health outcomes

 CTEC combines an interactive hospital environment with expert clinical educators to offer training to junior doctors and senior consultants in a way that supplements traditional clinical-based training.Read more about CTEC

-UWA finalists in Western Australian of the Year Awards
+UWA finalists announced in Premier's Science Awards

 Volunteer with the Medical School Simulated Patient Program